 You're talking to a classmate about your professor's lectures.
 Your classmate says that his lectures are boring and hard to pay attention to.
-You agree, so you say:
+You agree, so you say this.

 Yeah, I start to zone out after about five minutes.